Need for Speed: Porsche Unleashed: Reception

 The PlayStation version received "generally favorable reviews", while the Game Boy Advance version received "mixed" reviews, according to the review aggregation website Metacritic.
 Doug Trueman of NextGen gave a lukewarm review of the PC version.
 In the UK, Official UK PlayStation Magazine gave the PS version eight out of ten and liked its structure, but said that many of the 70 cars were indistinguishable, and criticised the lifespan.
 They described the handling as "arcadey", and warned people who didn't like Porsches to "steer well clear".
-The D-Pad Destroyer was positive to the PlayStation version and praised the manufacturer license of Porsche cars as an innovation for the series.
+The D-Pad Destroyer of GamePro was positive to the PlayStation version and praised the manufacturer license of Porsche cars as an innovation for the series.
 Thomas Crymes called the PC version as "entertaining and refined racer".

 PC Gamer US named the PC version the best racing game of 2000.
 It also won the award for "Driving Game of the Year" at GameSpot's Best and Worst of 2000 Awards.
 It was a runner-up for "Racing" at Computer Gaming World's 2001 Premier Awards, which went to Motocross Madness 2.
-It was also a runner-up for the "PC Simulation of the Year" award at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, which went to MechWarrior 4: Vengeance.
+During the AIAS' 4th Annual Interactive Achievement Awards, it received a nomination for the "PC Simulation" award, which was ultimately given to MechWarrior 4: Vengeance.
 The staff of Computer Games Magazine nominated it for their 2000 "Racing Game of the Year" award, whose winner remains unknown.
 It was also nominated for the Racing Game of the Year award at the CNET Gamecenter Computer Game Awards for 2000, whose winner was unfortunately lost to time.
 The PlayStation version was a runner-up for the "Racing Game of 2000" award in Readers' Choice at IGN's Best of 2000 Awards for PlayStation.

 The PC version sold 74,795 units in the U.S. by the end of 2000.
 This accounted for $2.58 million in revenue.
 Domestic sales rose to 340,000 units, for revenues of $6.3 million, by August 2006.
 At the time, this led Edge to declare it the country's 52nd-best-selling computer game released since January 2000.

 In the German market, the game debuted at #4 on Media Control's computer game sales rankings for March 2000.
 Securing fifth place the following month, it proceeded to remain in the top 20 through June, before dropping to 27th in July and 39th in August.
 Sales in the region totaled roughly 65,000 units by late 2000, a figure with which Electronic Arts was "not dissatisfied", according to PC Player's Udo Hoffman.
 However, he noted that the title had underperformed compared to its predecessors, and was part of a downturn in computer game sales that year.